alemesa/mac-setup/README.md

 ### DevToolsAuthor

 Follow this [guide](http://mikeking.io/devtools-author/) and then select a theme on the Author Settings tab inside the Chrome Dev Tools.
-I'm using the `Google Theme` with `Fira Code` font and `13px` size.
+I'm using the `Default Theme` with `Fira Code` font and `13px` size.
+Small change but it makes the code more readable.

 <div align="center">
     <img src="./images/devtools.png"/>